tedcwang/Intro-to-R/README.md

 Click on the .rmd link to view the file in GitHub UI.
 There you should be able to see a button "Raw".
 Right click "Raw" and choose "Save Link As", then save where ever you wish on your device.

 ## More about the data set
+The dataset used in this analysis can be found on the County Health Rankings website, categorized by state and year.
+This particular dataset was derived from 2018 North Carolina health data.